Gesee-y/Cruise/src/events/README.md

 ## Performances

 This tools being a port from my event system from julia to nim, I guess it's relevant to get to see some performances comparison
+Only emission is benchmarked because it's the only relevant operation in a game.
+Since it's what happens most of the time (connection, disconnection, map, etc are more punctual operations.)

 - **Emitting without Listeners**: Julia: 380ns, Nim: 580 ns
 - **Emitting with 1 Listener**: Julia: 3289 ns, Nim: 590 ns